Should You Include Hobbies and Interests in a Cover Letter?

-Career counselors often suggest that you don't include hobbies or interests in a cover letter because that information is often extraneous.
-After all, you only have a certain amount of space to "sell yourself" as the best applicant for the job.
-Sometimes, though, your hobbies are the perfect vehicle for showing off your strengths and skills.
+What should you put in a cover letter?
+While it's common to put hobbies and interests in a resume, career counselors often suggest that you don't include them in a cover letter because that information is often extraneous.
+After all, you only have a certain amount of space to sell yourself as the best applicant for the job.
+Sometimes, though, talking about hobbies is the perfect way to show off your strengths and skills.
 As long as you have a purpose for adding this information and also offer details and an explanation, adding hobbies, activities, and interests to a cover letter can make you standout from the crowd.

 Be Specific & Focused